Bijman/srb2bld/README.md

 - Findutils,
 - Curl,
 - Gawk,
+- Ncurses,
 - Docker (Linux and Windows only),
 - GNU Stow (Linux and macOS only),
 - FUSE (Linux only),
 - Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package).

 Windows users need to also have installed Git Bash to run this script.
-Also PowerShell is required for updating icons and menu entries (usually it is installed out-of-box on Windows 7 or later).

 As for macOS users, they need to install these additional dependencies:
 - Cmake,